-Epidemiology – Communicable disease and food borne illnesses are investigated, specimens are collected, lab testing is conducted and preventive treatment is provided as appropriate.
+Communicable disease and food borne illnesses are investigated, specimens are collected, lab testing is conducted and preventative treatment is provided as appropriate.

-Men’s Health – Routine preventive care, sick care and physicals are provided to uninsured men, ages 21 years and older.
+Routine preventative care, sick care and physicals are provided to uninsured men, ages 21 years and older.

-Tuberculosis – Skin testing is provided to persons assessed to be at risk for tuberculosis.
-Medication is provided at no cost to suspected, active and latent cases.
-Contacts to suspected or known cases are notified, tested and treated as needed.
+Skin testing is provided to persons assessed to be at risk for tuberculosis.
+Medication is provided at no cost to suspected, active, and latent cases.
+Contacts to suspected or known cases are notified, tested, and treated as needed.

-Vital Records – Tennesee Certified Birth Certificates and Tennesee Death Certificates can be issued at any of the three Sumner County Health Department Clincs.
+Tennessee Certified Birth Certificates and Tennessee Death Certificates can be issued at any of the three Sumner County Health Department Clinics.
 Certified Certificates are $15.00 each.
 You will be required to complete an application and provide a photo ID.
-Information for Gallatin, Hendersonville and Portland clinics can be found under contact information.
+Information for Gallatin, Hendersonville, and Portland clinics can be found under contact information.

-Women’s Health – Routine preventive care, sick care and physicals are provided to uninsured women 21 years and older.
-Preventive care includes providing or ordering pap smears and mammograms, some of which can be at no cost to uninsured, low income women ages 40 through 64 years.
+Routine preventative care, sick care, and physicals are provided to uninsured women 21 years and older.
+Preventative care includes providing or ordering pap smears and mammograms, some of which can be at no cost to uninsured, low income women ages 40 through 64 years.
 Low income, uninsured women suspected of or diagnosed with cervical or breast cancer can be assisted in obtaining TennCare quickly.